B2B

 These simple rules ensure things work smoothly and there are no errors.

-You can also use an accounts receivable tool like Younium that handles all these subscription changes smoothly.
+You can also use a tool like Younium that handles these subscription changes.

 Image via Younium